bloomreach-forge/greb-api/README.md

 ## Enabling Relevance (```TargetingUpdateValve```) in ```GenericResourceEntitySitePipeline```

+Make sure that the Relevance module is installed before proceeding, otherwise you will get classNotFound errors.
 - Add an xml file: ``````site/src/main/resources/META-INF/hst-assembly/overrides/addon/com/onehippo/cms7/genericresource/entitybuilder/generic-resource-entity-site-pipeline-targeting.xml``` (The XML file name in that folder can be different).

 ```xml